freerange/site/soups/show-and-tell/show-and-tell-27.snip.markdown

 ![Chris R at Show & Tell 26](/images/blog/2016-12-14-show-and-tell-27-chris-r.jpg)

 I presented my understanding of [one-time passwords][otp] (specifically the [HOTP][hotp] and [TOTP][totp] algorithms).
 I used a combination of a whiteboard and some Ruby code to demonstrate the simplicity of the algorithms and how they relate to each other.
-I'm hoping/planning to write about this in more detail soon so I'll leave this here for now.
+I'm hoping/planning to write about this in more detail soon.

 [hotp]: https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_Algorithm
 [otp]: https://en.wikipedia.org/wiki/One-time_password